How one TAFE course launched Wendy's award-winning career

 Knowing the barriers they had to conquer to study, it makes me very proud to know I helped get them through.

-Her dedication to VET students has been formally recognised by the Northern Territory Training Awards, where Wendy was crowned Trainer of the Year.
+Her dedication to TAFE students has been formally recognised by the Northern Territory Training Awards, where Wendy was crowned Trainer of the Year.

-Wendy’s been in the classroom as a student and teacher, so she understands the VET study experience through and through.
-She has two pieces of advice for anyone considering a VET course.
+Wendy’s been in the classroom as a student and teacher, so she understands the TAFE study experience through and through.
+She has two pieces of advice for anyone considering a TAFE course.